wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Training
 ^^^^^^^^

 Axon provides an excellent UI for doing transfer learning with a quantised COCO-trained MobileNet V2.
+Transfer learning is a technique that reuses parts of a previously trained model, a MobileNet v2 in this case, to improve the learning of a new task like locating hatch panels.
 Real-time metrics are provided, showing the precision of your model.

 Testing
 ^^^^^^^